 knife artifactory unshare COOKBOOK VERSION

 These commands are a wrapper around the standard Knife supermarket commands, that enable basic authentication.
-To add these credentials, pre-pend them to the URL of the Chef supermarket configured in your knife.rb file:
+To add these credentials, pre-pend them to the URL of the Chef supermarket configured in your config.rb or knife.rb file:

 Setting the default Chef supermarket for Knife with credentials